MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/match-entities.md

 > [!NOTE]
 > The rule order matters.
 The matching algorithm tries to match on the basis of your first rule and continues to the second rule only if no matches were identified under the first rule.

-## Add self conflation rules
+## Add self-conflation rules

-Along with specifying cross entity matching rules as outline in the above sections, you can also specify self-conflation rules.
-Self-conflation is the process to identify the duplicate records and merge all those records into one record, and link all the source records to this merged record as alternate ids to the merged record.
+Along with specifying cross entity matching rules as outline in the above sections, you can also specify self-conflation rules. *Self-conflation* is the process to identify the duplicate records and merge all those records into one record, and link all the source records to this merged record as alternate ids to the merged record.

 Once the self-conflated record is identified that record will be used in the cross-entity matching process.
-Self-conflation process can be applied to every entity used in the Match process.
+Self-conflation process is implemented at the entity level and can be applied to every entity used in the Match process.

 ### Add self-conflation rules

 1. Go to the **Merged duplictes** section and select **Set entities**.
 2. In this **Set entities** section, select the entities you want to apply self-conflation
 3. Specify how to merge the duplicate records and pick the final winner record, from the three merge options to select from
   - *Most filled*: Identifies the record with most filled attributes as the winner record.
 This is the default merge option.
   - *Most recent*: Identifies the winner record based on the most recency.
 Needs a datetime or a numeric field to define the recency.
   - *Least recent*: Identifies the winner record based on the least recency.
 Needs a datetime or a numeric field to define the recency.

  > [!div class="mx-imgBorder"]
    > ![Normalization-B2B](media/match-selfconflation.png "self-conflation")